 February 28, 2012 by writehandman.com.au

-The kiss hello between Hornswood friends, seems such an innocuous social moment, but it can be fraught with real danger.
+The kiss hello between Hornswood friends seems such an innocuous social moment, but it can be fraught with real danger.

 We all know how it works.
 You’re at a Hornswood pub with some friends, glancing occasionally at the TV in the corner hoping that Parra wins by 1-12 and you hear a female mate come up behind you and say “hi”.
 You put down your drink and go in for the kiss hello.

-We’ve all done it a million times right?
+Done it a million times right?

-I know things can be a little different in Europe but in Hornswood my face is going to the left-hand-side every time.
+I know things can be a little different in Europe, but in Hornswood my face is going to the left-hand-side every time.
 I expect the woman to also go to her left.
 If she does, sweet.
 If she doesn’t, it can be chaos.
 If one of us goes left and one goes right, there can be facial clashes, mis-kisses, head-butts (in extreme cases) and all round embarrassment.

 It’s all fun and games until somebody loses an eye!